nus-cs2103-AY2122S2/tp/docs/team/benmurphyy.md

         * Described the ease-of-use features such as click button navigation from people view
       * Appendix
   * Developer Guide:
-    * Modified all the original diagrams (architecture diagrams and component diagrams) from AB3 to describe UniBook
-    * Added descriptions of how components in UniBook work under the diagram of each component
+    * Added diagrams and descriptions of components of UniBook
     * Added user stories and use cases relating to UI and storage
   * Index page:
     * Changed the index page from AB3 to UniBook by replacing screenshots and descriptions to be on UniBook instead of AB3